mlafroce/mlafroce.github.io/README.md

 Barba's blog
 ============

-TODO
+This is Matías Lafroce's personal blog, *work in progress!*

+The blog uses Pahvel Markov's [Clean dark theme](https://github.com/streetturtle/jekyll-clean-dark), what a great guy!

 License
 =======

-The content of this theme is distributed and licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)
+The content of this blog is distributed and licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)

     This license lets others distribute, remix, tweak, and build upon your work,